Devshimitsu/voice-pyttsx3/README.md

 # This Will Only Work On Windows!

 ## Installation
+Install "Cortana.reg" And "install pyttsx3.bat"
-After Download Or clone, Navigate To Folder And Run `python main.py`
+Then Open Cmd And Type `python main.py`